hashicorp/vault-client-dotnet/docs/Identity.md

 <a name="mfamethodadmindestroytotp"></a>
 # **MFAMethodAdminDestroyTOTP**
-> void MFAMethodAdminDestroyTOTP (MFAMethodAdminDestroyTOTPRequest mFAMethodAdminDestroyTOTPRequest)
+> void MFAMethodAdminDestroyTOTP (MFAMethodAdminDestroyTOTPRequest mFAMethodAdminDestroyTOTPRequest, TimeSpan? wrapTTL = null)

 Destroys a TOTP secret for the given MFA method ID on the given entity